MaryamAsgarinezhad/obsidian/NLP/Autoencoder.md

 3. **Anomaly Detection**: In scenarios where autoencoders are trained only on normal data, the reconstruction error will be significantly higher for anomalies (outliers), which can be used to ==detect abnormal instances==.

 4. **Data Denoising**: As seen in denoising autoencoders, they are capable of removing noise from data effectively.
+   - ==**Denoising Autoencoder**==: This type is trained to use a corrupted version of the input at the encoder, while still aiming to produce the original, uncorrupted input at the decoder.
+The idea is to make the learned representations robust to small, random changes in the input.

 5. **Generative Models**: Particularly variational autoencoders, which can generate new data points that are similar to the training data.